 What is Open Enrollment?

 While all of this change is great, there’s another part of our lives that bears attention this time of year: open enrollment.
 Autumn is open enrollment season at workplaces for millions of Americans, meaning it’s again that time for you to choose the benefits right for you.

 Typically, most workplaces allow employees to make changes to their benefits packages in October and November for the coming year.
-Benefits have become an important lure for finding the best employees.
+Benefits have become an important lure for finding the most in-demand and employable skills from the best employees.